-5. U. T. Austin: J. Anderson Fitzgerald Special Scholarship Fund - Recommendation to Accept Trust Distribution and Bequest to Redesignate as the J. Anderson Fitzgerald Endowed Presidential Scholarship in the Graduate School of Business and Establish the Frank M. Holloway Endowed Presidential Scholarship in the College of Business Administration and the Graduate School of Business.--

-The Office of the Chancellor concurs with President Cunningham's recommendation to accept distributions of a trust established by Mr. and Mrs. Frank M. Holloway, formerly of Austin, Texas, allowing that ten percent of the proceeds of the trust together with undistributed income totaling \$35,635.85 be for addition to the J. Anderson Fitzgerald Special Scholarship Fund and to redesignate as the J. Anderson Fitzgerald Endowed Presidential Scholarship in the Graduate School of Business at U. T. Austin.
+5. U. T. Austin: J. Anderson Fitzgerald Special Scholarship Fund - Acceptance of a Trust Distribution from Mr. and Mrs. Frank M. Holloway, Formerly of Austin, Texas, and Bequest from the Estate of Floy Smith Holloway and Redesignation as the J. Anderson Fitzgerald Endowed Presidential Scholarship in the Graduate School of Business and Establishment of the Frank M. Holloway Endowed Presidential Scholarship in the College of Business.--The Board, upon recommendation of the Land and Investment Committee, accepted distributions of a trust established by Mr. and Mrs. Frank M. Holloway, formerly of Austin, Texas, allowing that ten percent of the proceeds of the trust together with undistributed income totaling \$35,635.85 be for addition to the J. Anderson Fitzgerald Special Scholarship Fund and redesignated the Fund as the J. Anderson Fitzgerald Endowed Presidential Scholarship in the Graduate School of Business at The University of Texas at Austin.

-It is further recommended that a \$10,000 bequest from the Estate of Floy Smith Holloway and twenty-five percent of the proceeds of the trust together with undistributed income for a total of \$71,364.40 be accepted to establish the Frank M. Holloway Endowed Presidential Scholarship in the College of Business Administration and the Graduate School of Business at U. T. Austin.
+Further, a \$10,000 bequest from the Estate of Floy Smith Holloway and twenty-five percent of the proceeds of the trust together with undistributed income for a total of \$71,364.40 was accepted and approval was given to establish the Frank M. Holloway Endowed Presidential Scholarship in the College of Business Administration and the Graduate School of Business at U. T. Austin.